 (iii) The total number of instantaneous cooling air relative humidity readings (1Hz) with a value lower than 20 per cent RH or higher than 80 per cent RH shall be less than 1583 for the WLTP-Brake cycle of the emissions measurement section (soaking sections not included).

-(f) If the average or the instantaneous relative humidity falls out of the predefined limits specified in this paragraph, the test is invalid.
+(f) If the average or the instantaneous relative humidity falls out of the predefined limits specified in this paragraph, the test shall be invalid.

-In addition to the specifications defined for the relative humidity, the testing facility shall ensure that the average absolute humidity of the cooling air is kept between 6 and 11 gH2O/kg dry air throughout the entire brake emissions test.
-If the average absolute humidity is outside of the limits specified in this paragraph, the test is invalid.
+In addition to the specifications defined for the relative humidity, the testing facility shall ensure that the average absolute humidity of the cooling air is kept between 6 and 11 gH2O/kg dry air throughout the entire brake emissions test (soaking sections during emissions measurement are not included).
+If the average absolute humidity is outside of the limits specified in this paragraph, the test shall be invalid.

 7.2.2.
 Cooling Air Cleaning